History and Education

-- Kristen’s violin was made in 1893, it has an exquisite tone and is the most cherished gift her parents have ever given her.
+- Kristen’s violin was made in the early 1900s, it has an exquisite tone and is the most cherished gift her parents have ever given her.

 Experience and Accomplishments

-- 12-year member of the Cheektowaga Community Symphony Orchestra
+- 17-year member of the Cheektowaga Community Symphony Orchestra

 - Performs with local pianist Mark Mazur throughout the Buffalo area

 - Accompanies organist Frank Scinta at St. Louis Chuch in Buffalo